Developer Release v0.1 Biome framework is now open source. View Documentation →

 Normalized Industrial Shipment Volume Index 2015-2025

-The Benefit: This means the system works perfectly at sea level or on top of a mountain without needing GPS or manual adjustments.
+This means the system operates consistently whether at sea level or at high elevation, without requiring GPS positioning or manual calibration adjustments.

 Projected Active Industrial Design Share 2024-2030